Coleslaw: Europe

 In Eastern Slavic cultures (Russia, Ukraine and Belarus), a salad of fresh shredded cabbage mixed with carrots, apples, cranberries etc., is traditionally dressed with unrefined sunflower oil.
 The cabbage can be marinated before with vinegar producing cabbage provençal (капуста провансаль).
 A similar salad is also made of sauerkraut.

 In Sweden, a particular type of cabbage salad made with a seasoned vinaigrette is usually served with pizza and known as pizzasallad (pizza salad).
 When other vegetables are added, the recipe may be called råkostsallad (raw-food salad) or veckosallad (week salad), noting its long fridge-life.
 The term coleslaw (coleslaw, or kålsallad) is reserved for cabbage salad with mayonnaise-based dressing and is typically seen as American cuisine.

 In the United Kingdom, coleslaw often contains carrot and onion in addition to cabbage and is usually made with mayonnaise or salad cream.
-Some variations include grated cheese such as cheddar, nuts such as walnuts and dried fruits such as sultanas or raisins.
+Some variations include grated cheese such as cheddar, nuts such as walnuts.

+Canada

+In Montreal, coleslaw is a fixture on or with most hearty dishes typically found in takeout or fast-food establishments.
+The Montreal hot dog is most popularly served with coleslaw atop the sausage.
+With a rougher, crunchier texture and sharper, "kick-forward" taste profile, Montreal-style coleslaw differs significantly from the American variations, and is most similar to European chopped cabbage dishes described above.
+Unlike American coleslaws, Montreal-style coleslaw is vinegar-based, does not use mayonnaise, cream-based dressings or excessive oil, and is more coarsely chopped.
+In some classical variations, sunflower oil is used to build the dressing.